danielmarques12/danielmarques12/README.md

 </p>

 <div align="center">
- <h4> Some of the features and tecnologies currently present in Mesavip: </h4>
+ <h4> Some of the features and technologies currently present in Mesavip: </h4>

   • React.js
   • Typescript